 General

-Use Fortran 2003 or higher…
+The code standards from 2003 are mandatory, keeping to 2018 standard is recommended.
+Using the more novel code constructions should be properly discussed with other ADs.

 Code changes must preserve functionality.

 In order for variables, procedures, modules, etc. to be regarded as being in its own EIRENE 'namespace' the appropriate prefix or suffix must be used in their names.
 This avoids conflicts with variables, procedures, etc. of the same name in other (coupled) code(s).